roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ## How to import the csv dataset into python

 * Step 1 - Download the dataset from UCI machine learning repository [3]
-* Step 2 - Save you data set in python as csv
+* Step 2 - Import your dataset in python as csv
 * Step 3 - Use the open source platform pandas[4] to read in the CSV file.

 ![csv import](csvimport.JPG)